 Find Astro Doughnuts at 1308 G Street NW

 The Israeli-inspired bakery has become a total hit in its native town of Boston and has now finally landed in the Nation’s Capital.
-Tatte’s menu is full of delicious Mediterranean-inspired options, including mouthwatering halva treats, tiramisù and babka.
+Tatte Bakery’s menu is full of delicious Mediterranean-inspired options, including mouthwatering halva treats, tiramisù and babka.
 If you’re looking for more traditional sweet treats, the bakery has some other incredible options including mini cheesecakes, croissants and cinnamon rolls.
 And you can even get freshly baked bread here, too.

 Find Tatte Bakery at 1200 New Hampshire Avenue NW.